Benefits of Competition

 We are accomplishing this huge task with the help of Government, TAFE institutes, GTAs, Registered Training Organisations, schools, industry and volunteers.

 Regional Competitions are held every second year.
-During 2011, over 500 Regional Competitions were run across the 30 WSA Regions.
+During 2015, over 500 Regional Competitions will run across the 31 WSA Regions.
 Gold medallists from the Regional competitions are eligible to compete at the WorldSkills Australia National Competition.
 Regional Competitions are organised by WSA’s dedicated volunteers and are conveyed in either a public forum or a training provider’s facility such as a TAFE Institute.

 The venue for the National Competition alternates between states every two years.
 Medallists from the WorldSkills Australia National Competition, if eligible, may be offered a position as a Team Australia Skillaroo.

-WorldSkills Australia is just one of 64 WorldSkills International member countries/regions.
+WorldSkills Australia is just one of over 70 WorldSkills International member countries/regions.
 Every two years, participating members converge at the world’s largest skills competition – the WorldSkills International Competition.